bilalhaider789/leetCode/readme.md

 ## Advise For You
 Consistency & Discipline is the key to unlocking success on LeetCode.
 Just like drops of water carve through stone with persistent patience, your daily efforts will sculpt a path to mastery.
 Stay committed, keep coding, and watch your skills soar higher with each passing challenge.
 ## Problems & Solutions
+Following are all the topics with questions and my solutions that I have solved on leetcode.
+Every question has its tag and link to leetcode with my solution link of github.
+All the solutions has been submitted on leetcode and has passed all the test cases of leetcode.
+Feel free to point out any error or improvements in my solutions by creating an issue or a pull request.
 ### Array & Strings

 | # | Tag |Problem | Solution | Difficulty |